epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 	$ sudo docker swarm join-token worker
 	```

-- On the node, use the command retrived at the previous step to join the Federation swarm:
+- On the node, use the command retrieved at the previous step to join the Federation swarm, which looks like:

 	```
 	$ docker swarm join --token <Swarm Token> <Master Node URL>